nickoala/telepot/REFERENCE.md

 *coroutine* **answerInlineQuery(self, inline_query_id, results, cache_time=None, is_personal=None, next_offset=None)**

-*To be filled in ...*
+Coming soon ...

 *coroutine* **messageLoop(handler=None, source=None, ordered=True, maxhold=3)**

-Functionally equivalent to `notifyOnMessage()`, this method constantly checks for updates and applies `handler` to each message received. `handler` must take one argument, which is the message.
+Functionally equivalent to `notifyOnMessage()`, this method constantly checks for updates and applies `handler` to each message received. `handler` may be:

-If `handler` is `None`, `self.handle` is assumed to be the handler function.
-In other words, a bot must have the method, `handle(msg)`, defined if `messageLoop()` is called without the `handler` argument.
+- a regular *function* that takes one argument, the message.
+It will be called directly, like all regular functions.
+- a *coroutine* that takes one argument, the message.
+It will be allocated a task using `BaseEventLoop.create_task()`.
+- a *dict* in the form: `{'normal': f1, 'inline_query': f2, 'chosen_inline_result': f3}`, where `f1`, `f2`, `f3` may be regular functions or coroutines that take one argument, the message.
+Which gets called is determined by the flavor of a message.
+You don't have to include all flavors in the dict, only the ones you need.
+- `None` (default), in which case you have to define some instance methods for the bot to be used as callbacks.
+You have two options:
+    - implement the bot's `handle(msg)` method.
+    - implement one or more of `on_chat_message(msg)`, `on_inline_query(msg)`, and `on_chosen_inline_result(msg)`.
+Which gets called is determined by the flavor of a message.

 If `source` is `None` (default), `getUpdates()` is used to obtain updates from Telegram servers.
 If `source` is an `asyncio.Queue`, updates are obtained from the queue.
 In normal scenarios, a web application implementing a webhook dumps updates into the queue, while the bot pulls updates from it.

 Parameters:
-- handler: a function or coroutine to apply to every message received.
-If `None`, `self.handle` is assumed.
-    - If a regular function, it is called directly.
-    - If a coroutine, it is allocated a task using `BaseEventLoop.create_task()`.
+- handler: as describe above.
 - source (Queue): source of updates
     - If `None`, use `getUpdates()` to obtain updates from Telegram servers.
     - If an `asyncio.Queue`, updates are pulled from the queue.